"No mind games!"

 HOWEVER, if you've experienced multiple or repeating dramas (as implied by the need to exclaim, "NO DRAMA!!!" somewhere in your profile), it's likely you're culpable in actively causing or at least failing to intelligently avoid some of them.
 If you've experienced multiple "dramas" with multiple people across multiple situations . . . what's the only common denominator in all of those situations?

 In short, do some honest self-evaluation, instead of just proclaiming “NO DRAMA!”
-If you can honestly manage that, you’ll more likely experience the reality of reduced drama and relationships that are less conflicted, instead of just throwing around a catchphrase that’s so overused it’s virtually meaningless.
+If you can honestly manage that, you’ll more likely experience the reality of reduced drama and relationships that are less conflicted, instead of just throwing around a completely useless catchphrase.

 We know some readers out there are now exclaiming, "But I really did NOT do anything to cause that drama!
 It really was ALL ON HER (and her, and her, and her over there), I totally SWEAR!"